patztablook22/patztablook22.github.io/about.markdown

 # I am

 <p>
-... a 21 y/o Artificial Intelligence student from Liberec, Czechia.
+... a 22 y/o artificial intelligence student from Liberec, Czechia.
 Currently, I live in Prague, where I study at the <a href="https://www.mff.cuni.cz/">Department of Mathematics and Physics of the Charles University</a>.
 </p>

 <p>
-I focus on machine learning, especially on artificial neural networks.
+I focus on neural networks, especially transformers.
 I also learn about the biological brain.
-In the future, I would like to use state-of-the-art machine learning for exploring the brain.
-I am also interested in biologically-inspired artifical intelligence, and the potental creation of artificial general intelligence.
+In the future, I would like to research biologically-inspired artifical intelligence, and work on the potental creation of artificial general intelligence.
+I've been also experimenting with quantum computing lately.
 </p>

 <p>